meggrooms/belly_button_biodiversity/README.md

-# From Bacteria to Beef
+# From Bacteria to Beef:
-A study of the bacteria found in human navels.
+## A study of the bacteria found in human navels.
 <BR><BR>
+The purpose of this project is to build an interactive dashboard to explore the biodiversity of bacteria found in the human navel.<BR>
+Researchers have identified a bacteria that exists in human navels that may possibly be used to create vegan "beef".
+They want to know how many people carry this bacteria, my job was to take the data and create an easy-to-use interactive dashboard to present to the researchers.
+<BR><BR>

-# <a href="https://meggrooms.github.io/belly_button_biodiversity/" target="_blank"> CLICK: Interactive Results Website</a>
+## <a href="https://meggrooms.github.io/belly_button_biodiversity/" target="_blank"> Interactive Dashboard</a>
  <HR>
 <h2>In this project the following tools were used:</h2>
 <BR>